Scooby-Doo and the Ghoul School: Plot

-A power-hungry witch named Revolta and her minion the Grim Creeper plan to kidnap the girls and make them her slaves.
+A power-hungry witch named Revolta and her minion the Grim Creeper then plan to kidnap the girls and convert them into her slaves.
 She starts by hypnotizing Shaggy into taking the girls on a field trip to the Barren Bog.
 Matches wants to come along, but is told to stay.
-The Calloway Cadets are also at the bog on a hike and get stuck in quicksand, but are saved by Elsa and Tanis.
-Meanwhile, Revolta's spider bats slowly capture the girls one by one as Revolta makes a potion that will turn them evil forever at the stroke of midnight.
-Figuring this out, Scooby, Scrappy, Shaggy and Matches, who catches up with them, head for Revolta's castle.
-Scrappy tries to convince the Cadets to join them, but they refuse, believing that the girls stole the volleyball match.
+The Calloway Cadets are also at the bog on a hike of their own and get stuck in quicksand, but are saved by Elsa and Tanis.
+Meanwhile, Revolta's spider bats slowly capture the girls one by one, as Revolta brews a potion that will turn the girls evil forever at the stroke of midnight.
+Having figured out what's going on, Scooby, Scrappy, Shaggy and Matches, who catches up with them, all head for Revolta's castle.
+Along the way, Scrappy tries to convince the Cadets to join them, but the boys refuse, believing that the girls stole the volleyball match.
 Arriving at the castle, the gang faces an evil Mirror Monster that can change its shape to look like evil versions of those who look at its mirror, a giant Well Dweller, and Revolta herself.
 When the clock strikes midnight, Revolta gives the girls the potion through hairdryers, which instantly takes effect.
 However, Scooby and Shaggy interrupt the process and accidentally reverse the potion's effect.
 Elsa then throws Revolta's wand into the potion, which causes it to explode.
-The Cadets, having felt remorse for treating the girls poorly and respecting them for saving their lives, arrive in a pedal power helicopter and fly everyone to safety as Revolta swears vengeance.
+The Cadets, having felt remorse for treating the girls poorly and respecting them for saving their lives, arrive in a pedal power helicopter and fly everyone to safety, as Revolta swears vengeance.

 Soon afterward, the Cadets and the Grimwood Girls throw a party celebrating Revolta's defeat and everyone's heroism.
-Despite being well liked by all their students, Shaggy and Scooby run away in terror when new monsters – such as an alien, the Gill-man and Godzilla – enroll their daughters at the school for the following year.
+Despite being well liked by all their students, Shaggy and Scooby run away in terror when three new monsters – an alien, the Gill-man and Godzilla – enroll their daughters at the school for the following year.
 As they leave, they see the girls and Matches waving goodbye.
 Shaggy, Scooby and Scrappy then give them a last werewolf howl before driving off into the night.